-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
+The preparation of financial statements often requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 Although these estimates are based on management's best knowledge of current events and conditions, actual results could differ from these estimates.